Nicaragua approves route for $40 billion canal linking oceans

-MANAGUA A Nicaraguan committee approved a proposed route on Monday for a $40 billion shipping channel across the Central American country that would compete with the Panama Canal.
+MANAGUA A Nicaraguan committee approved a proposed route on Monday for a $40 billion (23.35 billion pound) shipping channel across the Central American country that would compete with the Panama Canal.

 The committee of government officials, businessmen and academics approved a 172 mile (278 km) route from the mouth of the Brito river on the Pacific side to the Punto Gorda river on the Caribbean that was proposed by executives from the HK Nicaragua Canal Development Investment Co Ltd (HKND Group).